 - Procedures for Administrative Hearings Regarding Plans Established or Maintained Pursuant to Collective Bargaining Agreements Under Section 3(40)(A) of ERISA - These regulations are intended to assist labor organizations, plan sponsors and state insurance departments in determining whether a plan is a "multiple employer welfare arrangement" within the meaning of section 3(40) of ERISA.

-- The ERISA Public Disclosure System is an internet-based application designed to facilitate the search and retrieval of Form M-1 filings.
-The Form M-1 is filed annually by MEWAs (Multiple Employer Welfare Arrangements) and ECEs (Entities Claiming Exception).
-Users can search by plan name, sponsor name, employer identification number (EIN), or the state of the MEWA headquarters or where coverage is offered by entering data in one or more fields.
-The search is most effective when data is entered into several fields.
-For more information and instructions on how to use the ERISA Public Disclosure System for the Form M-1 filings, at the bottom of the Form M-1 Search page, select EPDS User Manual.
+- The Form M-1 Online Search tool allows users to find reports for MEWAs and Association Health Plans (AHPs) filed with the Department of Labor.
+The Form M-1 is filed annually by MEWAs, (including AHPs) and ECEs (Entities Claiming Exception).
+Users can search by MEWA name, plan sponsor name, MEWA employer identification number (EIN), or the state of the MEWA headquarters or where coverage is offered by entering information in one or more fields.
+For more information on how to use the Form M-1 search, you can view the online search instructions, or go directly to the Form M-1 Online Search.
 Copies of the Form M-1 filings are also available from EBSA's Public Disclosure Room at 200 Constitution Avenue, NW, Room N-1515, Washington, DC 20210, or by calling (202) 693-8673.